If you are looking for a SonarQube alternative, read below to find out more about similar tools, like Waydev, Jellyfish, and Okay.

 The Stats Management feature enables users to grant custom permissions for users to view reports corresponding to their team or repository.

-In terms of customization, SonarQube prides in being a minimal configuration needed tool, as their code analysis is static.
+In terms of customization, SonarQube prides in being a minimal configuration needed tool.

-Their tool has a configurable SAST analysis engine that comes with two useful metrics: CheckDeclare for custom frameworks you can use to capture user input and/or persist it; and CheckThe injection flaw detection engine, that tracks the non-sanitized user input.
+Their tool has a SAST analysis engine that is configurable in Enterprise Edition (and above) that allows you to declare for custom frameworks you can use to capture user input and/or persist it; and the injection flaw detection engine, that tracks the non-sanitized user input is available in Developer Edition and above.

 What Jellyfish tries to do is answer the need of engineering leaders for a formalized approach and system, for measuring engineering performance.